NOXious48/codestreet2026_submission/README.md

 ## Overview

-AEGIS is an enterprise governance platform designed to safely manage autonomous AI agents operating in financial systems.
-Instead of embedding governance logic inside every agent, AEGIS provides a centralized layer for policy enforcement, risk-aware authorization, explainability, auditability, and operational control.
+Enterprise AI Governance Layer is an enterprise governance platform designed to safely manage autonomous AI agents operating in financial systems.
+Instead of embedding governance logic inside every agent, Our System provides a centralized layer for policy enforcement, risk-aware authorization, explainability, auditability, and operational control.

 This repository contains the complete submission package, including the project presentation, architecture documentation, product specification, and a technical Q&A guide.